WEEKS 1 AND 2

 Tip of the Week: To settle a queasy stomach, never let your stomach get empty.
 Keep snacks on hand around the clock, and eat lots of little meals rather than three big ones.
 To prevent a drop in blood sugar, include some protein like adding some cheese on crackers.

 Baby: Your embryo, now about in its sixth week of development, is about the size of a grape -- 0.56 to 0.8 inches from crown to rump.
 Eyelid folds and ears are forming and even the tip of the nose is visible.
 The arms have grown longer and bend at the elbows.
 Places where fingers and toes eventually will grow are becoming notched.

 Mom-to-be: Your uterus, once the size of your fist, is now about the size of a grapefruit.
 You may feel some cramping or pain in your lower abdomen or sides, but that's because your uterus typically tightens or contracts throughout pregnancy.
-Consult your doctor if contractions are accompanied by vaginal bleeding.
+Consult your doctor if contractions are accompanied by vulval bleeding.

 Tip of the Week: Good breast support during pregnancy will help you feel more comfortable and prevent future sagging.
 Exercises to keep your chest muscles toned can be useful, too.